r00b/cessna-private-pilot-course/1.1-learning-your-airplane/4-airplane-engines-and-systems.md

   * Briefly to go OFF then back to BOTH
   * If enegine does not quit momentarily, p-lead may be broken (meaning engine could start even at OFF)
     * Hot mag/hot prop
-    * Report immediately--this is a big danger
+    * Report immediately - this is a big danger
 * Never leave keys in aircraft ignition
 * Place them on the dash